-An important measure introduced by the reform is the discharge of some debts in the case of good conduct.
-This privilege is available only if the debtor is an individual and where some of the creditors have not been satisfied.
+An important measure introduced by the reforms is the discharge of some debts in cases where the debtor has behaved well.
+The discharge is available only if the debtor is an individual and where some of the creditors have not been satisfied.
 The debtor may benefit from this procedure if:

-- he has cooperated with the administrative bodies in the proceedings; - he has not caused delay in the proceedings; - he has complied with the order to provide the receiver with the correspondence concerning the relationships involved in the bankruptcy; - he has benefited from the same procedure in the last ten years; - he has not committed criminal offences such as the misappropriation of assets in order to prejudice creditors or the reporting of non-existent liabilities; causing or worsening the insolvency in order to make difficult the reconstruction of the assets and business, unlawful financing; - he has not been convicted of fraudulent bankruptcy or offences against the economy, industry or commerce if there has been no rehabilitation for these crimes.
+- he has cooperated with the administrative bodies in the proceedings; - he has not caused delay in the proceedings; - he has complied with the order to provide the receiver with the information concerning the relationships involved in the bankruptcy; - he has not benefited from the same procedure in the last ten years; - he has not committed criminal offences such as the misappropriation of assets in order to prejudice creditors or the reporting of non-existent liabilities; causing or worsening the insolvency in order to make difficult the reconstruction of the assets and business, unlawful financing;

+he has not been convicted of fraudulent bankruptcy or offences against the economy, industry or commerce if there has been no rehabilitation for these crimes.